hpacheco/ses/labs/Lab1.md

 ### [IKOS](https://ti.arc.nasa.gov/opensource/ikos/)

 IKOS is a static analyzer for C/C++ based on the theory of [Abstract Interpretation](https://en.wikipedia.org/wiki/Abstract_interpretation).
-Its analysis is based on LLVM and allows proving the absence of runtime errors in resulting applications.
+Its analysis is performed on top of LLVM and allows proving the absence of runtime errors in resulting applications.
 As a static analysis tool that covers all program executions (e.g. for any input), it is not as precise as a dynamic analysis that covers a single program execution (e.g., for a specific input).
 IKOS performs a sound over-approximation of the behavior of a program, meaning that analysis may fail to prove that a safe program is safe, but proven programs are always safe.

-Consider the program [cwe190_ex2_bad.c](c/misc/cwe190_ex2_bad.c) program from before.
+Consider the program [cwe190_ex2_bad.c](../c/misc/cwe190_ex2_bad.c) program from before.
 IKOS will statically detect the signed integer overflow in the `malloc` argument which makes our program unsafe:
 <details>
 <summary>Result</summary>